nelsonjchen/gargantuan-takeout-rocket/README.md

 * You want to backup your account to somewhere that else isn't Google and are OK with Microsoft.
 * You want to back it up somewhere cheap ($1/TB/mo).
 * You have a to-do app or calendar app that can make recurring tasks, events, or alarms every 3 months or whatever interval you wish to perform backups at.
-* You are OK with backing their Google Data to somewhere archival-oriented with a high access cost and not interested in looking at the backups unless something really bad actually happens.
+* You are OK with backing your Google Data to somewhere archival-oriented with a high access cost and not interested in looking at the backups unless something really bad actually happens.
 * You are OK with storing backup archives for a minimum of 6 months or are OK with an early deletion fee that is as if you've stored the data for 6 months.
 * You don't want to setup up temporary cloud compute instances or machines and manually facilitate the transfer.
 * You want to quickly transfer out at 1GB/s+, in parallel, outward.